WebSemanticsAndLinkedData/Documentacion/ASSIGNMENT_1_CI.md

 2. Makes an API request to get the username of the user doing the pull request, parses the Json with the command jq to obtain the value, and assigns it to a variable.
 3. Checks if the files Username.csv exists
     1. If it doesn't, prints an error message and adds 1 to the exit variable.
-    2. If it exists, it check with the command awk if it has two fields.
+    2. If it exists, it check with the command awk if it has the three fields.
         1. If it doesn't, it prints an error message and adds 1 to the exit value.
         2. If it does, it continues.
 4. The scripts exits with the exit variable value.